getreu/tp-note/docs/source/README.md

 /home/joe/.config/tpnote/tpnote.toml
 ```

-The configuration file backup is stored in the same directory as the last
+Mote, the configuration file backup is stored in the same directory as the last
 sourced configuration file, e.g. `/home/joe/.config/tpnote/`.
 If Tp-Note sources more than one configuration file, consider the possibility
 of syntax errors in any of these files (cf. [Customization section] of
-Tp-Note_'s man-page).
+Tp-Note's man-page).

 # Building